Christian Relief Fund

-Christian Relief Fund (CRF) is a non-profit organization in Amarillo, TX focused on bringing relief to orphans and children in poverty.
+Christian Relief Fund (CRF) is a non-profit organization in Amarillo, Texas, focused on bringing relief to orphans and children in poverty.
 Through child sponsorship and relief programs, CRF provides food, clean water, education, spiritual training, healthcare, and disaster relief worldwide.

 Mission

 Christian Relief Fund is dedicated to the poverty ridden children's growth intellectually, physically, spiritually, and socially.
-In ordered to stay focused on their mission, CRF follows these four core values: Caring for Children, Committed to Christ, Working through Churches, and Operating with Authenticity.
+In order to stay focused on their mission, CRF follows these four core values: Caring for Children, Committed to Christ, Working through Churches, and Operating with Authenticity.

 History

-Baxter Loe, a businessman and preacher from Amarillo, TX, went on a mission trip to India in 1970.
+Baxter Loe, a businessman and preacher from Amarillo, Texas, went on a mission trip to India in 1970.
 While there, he met a man named John Abraham.
 John explained his country and people were suffering from poverty, and his own family was starving.
 Upon hearing John's situation, Baxter promised to provide help, but after returning to the United States, he was swept back into his daily routine.
 Some time later, Baxter remembered his promise to John and called for information on how to send him money.
-The only response he received was: 'John Abraham is dead'.
+The only response he received was: "John Abraham is dead".
 After receiving this news, Baxter began supporting John Abraham's children, but he felt like this was not enough, so he found support for more children in India, Central American, Africa, and other countries all over the world.
 In 1971, Baxter founded Christian Relief Fund.
 Now, thousands of children across 30 different countries are supported by CRF sponsors.

 In 2004, Jones was visiting with some children in the Nyalenda slum in Kisumu, Kenya, where they asked him if he would wear orange everyday, and he agreed.
 When he was promoted to CEO, he reinvented the organization by making orange their signature color.
 The organization uses this color to speak to renewed hope that will never be taken away.

 Programs

 Child sponsorship

-Through sponsoring, Christian Relief Fund is able to provide children with food, clothing, medicalcare, education, and Bible teaching.
+Through sponsoring, Christian Relief Fund is able to provide children with food, clothing, medical care, education, and Bible teaching.
 It cost $35 a month, and a sponsor receives a packet which includes their child's photo and story.
 Sponsors also have the opportunity to write their child letters.